bluxmit/mkdocs-magicspace-website/docs/about/intro.md

-MkDocs-MagicSpace lets anyone develop, build and serve awesome documentation websites.
+MkDocs-MagicSpace lets anyone develop, build and even serve awesome documentation websites.
 MkDocs Workspace is made with :octicons-heart-fill-24:{ .heart }  It is free and open-source.

 ## Use-cases

-With the help of MkDocs-MagicSpace you can develop, build and serve the following kinds of websites:
+With the help of MkDocs-MagicSpace you can make different kinds of websites:

 - [X] Awesome looking docs for your open-source project.
 Use HTML & CSS to create front page and markdown for doc pages.